nliautaud/pico-users/README.md

 ## Installation

-Copy the `PicoUsers` directory to the `plugins/` directory of your Pico Project.
+Copy the `45-PicoUsers` directory to the `plugins/` directory of your Pico Project.

+*Note that the directory numerical prefix is needed to ensure the Pico plugins loading order.*

 ## Settings